kbase/staging_service/import_specifications/templates/README.md

 The templates come in three flavors: CSV (comma separated values), TSV (tab separated values), and Excel (`.xls` and `.xlsx` files are supported).
-Most users will want to select one of the three formats, but they can be mixed and matched as desired (but see limitations below).
+Most users will want to select one of the three formats, but they can be mixed and matched as desired (but see `Troubleshooting` below).

 To use a template, examine the human readable fields in the template - the third row in CSV and TSV files, and the first visible row in Excel files (the first two rows are hidden).
 Each